New Directions for Veterans Operates Transitional, Bridge and Emergency Housing in West Los Angeles.

 - Kitchen and Dining Facilities, with meals provided

-The Welcome Center Bridge Housing is a 46-bed emergency housing program operated in conjunction with the Welcome Center that serves 700 to 1,000 veterans each year.
-Each veteran coming in meets a housing navigator and is given a housing and needs assessment so that staff can immediately start assisting them with connecting to the appropriate supportive services and securing a permanent home.
-At the Welcome Center, a services center for housing homeless veterans, NDVets works alongside the VA and other providers to provide housing options for veterans.
+The Welcome Center Bridge Housing is a 35-bed emergency housing program, located at Building 257 on the West LA VA Campus, and operates in conjunction with the West LA VA Welcome Center that serves 700 to 1,000 veterans each year.
+Each veteran coming in meets a housing navigator and is given an assessment so that staff can immediately start assisting them with connecting to the appropriate supportive services and securing a permanent home.
+At the Welcome Center, NDVets works alongside the VA and other service providers to offer housing options for veterans.
 The Welcome Center, which is operated by NDVets nights and weekends, is open to the entire Veteran community.